kyourek/ucmd/README.md

 **ucmd** is designed to be portable and rely on minimal dependencies.
 It works on [Arduino](http://www.arduino.cc/) and [Maple](http://leaflabs.com/), and has been tested and used extensively on other ARM devices.

+**ucmd** is developed in an object-oriented style with strong naming conventions.
+A typical function definition contains a type name, a method name, and accepts a pointer to an instance on which the method works.
+For example, if the struct `uc_dog` is defined, it might have a function definition that looks like this: `uc_dog_bark(uc_dog *p);`

 Usage
 ========